Before you begin to roll your eyes at another listicle which shares B2B content marketing trends, let me guess where you’re at:

 Remember earlier in this guide, where we talked about the importance of UGC – particularly reviews?
 In 2018, your B2B brand can take that up a notch by crankin’ out awesome case studies.

-Similar to reviews, this type of content marketing shows off the results that your product or service has given to a customer.
+Similar to reviews, this B2B content marketing trend shows off the results that your product or service has given to a customer.
 But, they dive deeper – and show off specific results.

 “What are those results?”, I hear you ask.
 Well, in the case of B2B brands, the following results could be the basis of a great case study: